-The occipital bone is the single bone that forms the posterior skull and posterior base of the cranial cavity (Figure 6.21; see also Figure 6.20).
+The occipital bone is the single bone that forms the posterior skull and posterior base of the cranial cavity (Figure 7.9; see also Figure 7.8).
+On its outside surface, at the posterior midline, is a small protrusion called the external occipital protuberance, which serves as an attachment site for a ligament of the posterior neck.
+Lateral to either side of this bump is a superior nuchal line (nuchal = “nape” or “posterior neck”).
+The nuchal lines represent the most superior point at which muscles of the neck attach to the skull, with only the scalp covering the skull above these lines.
 On the base of the skull, the occipital bone contains the large opening of the foramen magnum, which allows for passage of the spinal cord as it exits the skull.
 On either side of the foramen magnum is an oval-shaped occipital condyle.
 These condyles form joints with the first cervical vertebra and thus support the skull on top of the vertebral column.

 On the inferior aspect of the skull, each half of the sphenoid bone forms two thin, vertically oriented bony plates.
 These are the medial pterygoid plate and lateral pterygoid plate (pterygoid = “wing-shaped”).
 The right and left medial pterygoid plates form the posterior, lateral walls of the nasal cavity.
 The somewhat larger lateral pterygoid plates serve as attachment sites for chewing muscles that fill the infratemporal space and act on the mandible.

-The ethmoid bone is a single, midline bone that forms the roof and lateral walls of the upper nasal cavity, the upper portion of the nasal septum, and contributes to the medial wall of the orbit (Figure 6.23).
-On the interior of the skull, the ethmoid also forms a portion of the floor of the anterior cranial cavity.
+The ethmoid bone is a single, midline bone that forms the roof and lateral walls of the upper nasal cavity, the upper portion of the nasal septum, and contributes to the medial wall of the orbit (Figure 7.11 and Figure 7.12).
+On the interior of the skull, the ethmoid also forms a portion of the floor of the anterior cranial cavity (see Figure 7.8b).